Kara Tointon: Career

-Tointon's was a paid professional child dancer at age 11 for Snow White pantomime at the Cliffs Pavilion.
+Tointon was a paid professional child dancer at age 11 for Snow White pantomime at the Cliffs Pavilion.
 Her first appearance on television was as a school friend of Sonia Fowler in EastEnders in 1994.
 She played the part of student Pauline Young in 2001's first series of Teachers on Channel 4.
 She also starred in BBC's Curriculum Bites as a presenter in 2002.

 In 2005, Tointon joined the cast of the BBC soap EastEnders as Dawn Swann, a role she played for 4 years until being written out, along with co-star Ricky Groves, in August 2009.

-In January 2010, she made a guest appearance in the 26th and final series of ITV’s long-running police drama The Bill in "Duty Calls" as Ami Ryan.
+In January 2010 she made a guest appearance in the 26th and final series of ITV's long-running police drama The Bill in "Duty Calls" as Ami Ryan.

 In July 2010, she recorded a documentary for BBC Three called Kara Tointon: Don't Call Me Stupid.
 The programme examined the impact dyslexia can have on people's lives and the difference different learning styles can have on dyslexic people.
 Tointon revealed that she struggles as a dyslexic person, and had a reading age of 12.
 During the programme, Tointon visited Shapwick School in Somerset, which specialises in the education of dyslexic pupils, and talked with the pupils about their experiences.